-19 ft.
-Bambi and the 23 ft.
-Rear Bed - under the corner bed, accessible from holes in the bed top under the mattress.
+19 ft. and 23 ft.
+D- under the corner bed, accessible from holes in the bed top under the mattress.

 20 ft. - under roadside front dinette seat, remove the seat cushion and you will see holes in the seat base for access.